hprose/hprose-delphi/README.md

 Through *Hprose*, You can conveniently and efficiently intercommunicate between those programming languages.

-This project is the implementation of Hprose for Delphi/Free Pascal.
+This project is the implementation of Hprose for Delphi/Lazarus.